newjersey/innovation.nj.gov/content/_projects/covid19-vaccine-email-campaign.md

 ### Key Partners

 -   Office of the Governor
--   NJ Department of Health
+-   NJ State Department of Health
--   NJ Department of Labor
+-   NJ State Department of Labor
--   NJ Department of State
+-   NJ State Department of State
 -   NJ Transit